 Will you pray that in this season, grace and truth would illuminate lives and transform communities of least-reached people throughout the world?
 Ask that workers in the Hindu world will have opportunities and boldness to tell the stories of Jesus, the Light of the World!

 **Scripture taken from the Holy Bible, NEW INTERNATIONAL VERSION®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.

 How can I get involved?

 - Ask for open doors—literally and figuratively.
-As workers visit neighbors this week, pray that they would meet those who are seeking eternal answers to life’s questions.
+As workers visit neighbors, pray that they would meet those who are seeking eternal answers to life’s questions.

 - Ask that as people hear truth, they would desire to know more.
 Pray for opportunities for continued study and follow-up in the weeks and months to come.

 - Ask that many who have never heard the gospel will come to know the Light of the World personally.